junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 She went to visit the family and learned that the older brother had been very sick for a long time and had coughed blood.
 Irene went to the health center and told the doctor she was afraid the child had tuberculosis.

 Tests were made, and it turned out that Irene was right...
-So you see, the health worker spotted the real problem before the doctor—because she knew her people and visited their homes.
+So you see, the health worker spotted the real problem before the doctor, because she knew her people and visited their homes.

 Stories also make learning more interesting.
 It helps if health workers are good story tellers.